I know you have this question while entering a niche or researching the internet to select a profitable niche.

 Avon and Wrigley’s chewing gum was initially given as freebies for different products and because the freebies became more popular than the product itself the owner changed the freebies into products halting the previous products.

-Even, I had a start-up related to vehicle service but due to my health issues and financial issues due to covid-19.
+Even, though I had a start-up related to vehicle service due to my health issues and financial issues due to covid-19.
 I had to shut it down.

 But I learnt a lot from it.
 My marketing skills have improved.
 I can understand my audience very easily now compared to my initial stage.
 That is my growth through my journey.